-Name, Number and Location Number and Type of Units Note for FY 2021 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities Mill Creek Extension East 100 Rental Units Possible scattered sites acquisition.
-Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
+No. Name, Number and Location Number and Type of Units Note for FY 2022 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
 May be developed by PHA or alternative financing services by a CDC, non-profit, or for-profit organization.
-May use ACCs and/or Capital Funds to develop units.
-Possible demolition in connection with modernization and revitalization.
-Possible homeownership component, subject to Section 32 of the USHA of 1937 will include lease to purchase, conventional sale and Housing Choice vouchers.
-Mill Creek Extension West 100 Rental Units Possible scattered sites acquisition.
+May use ACCs and/or Capital Funds to develop units. modernization and revitalization.
+Section 32 of the USHA of 1937 will include lease to purchase, conventional sale and Housing Choice vouchers.
+39. Mill Creek Extension West 100 Rental Units Possible scattered sites acquisition.
 Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
 May be developed by PHA or alternative financing services by a CDC, non-profit, or for-profit organization.
 May use ACCs and/or Capital Funds to develop units.
 Possible demolition in connection with modernization and revitalization.
 Possible homeownership component, subject to Section 32 of the USHA of 1937 will include lease to purchase conventional sale and Housing Choice vouchers.
-Morton Homes PA002049 65 Units Electrical upgrades as part of the Better Building Challenge done. modernization, rehabilitation, revitalization, which may include some Possible demolition in connection with the modernization and revitalization, and possible disposition in connection with mixed- finance development.
+40. Morton Homes PA002049 65 Units Electrical upgrades as part of the Better Building Challenge done.
+Possible candidate for modernization, rehabilitation, revitalization, which may include some Possible demolition in connection with the modernization and revitalization, and possible disposition in connection with mixed- finance development.
 47 Elderly Units Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 Possible homeownership component in connection with potential modernization and revitalization.

-Name, Number and Location Number and Type of Units Note for FY 2021 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities and/or LIHTC Application.
+No. Name, Number and Location Number and Type of Units Note for FY 2022 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities 41.
 Mt.
 Olivet PA002138 161 LIHTC Rental Units Possible major exterior envelope and air conditioner heating system to be improved.
-161 Elderly Units Potential for refinancing, re- syndication, change of entity ownership related to end of initial LIHTC compliance period.
+Potential for refinancing, re- syndication, change of entity ownership related to end of initial LIHTC compliance period.
 Potential for conversion to project based assistance under RAD.
-Nellie Reynolds Garden 64 Elderly housing units.
+161 Elderly Units 42.
+Nellie Reynolds Garden PA002158 64 Elderly housing units.
 Development completed.
-Potential for 64 Elderly housing PA002158 refinancing, re- syndication, change of entity ownership related to end of initial LIHTC designation. compliance period.
+Potential for refinancing, re- syndication, change of entity ownership related to end of initial LIHTC compliance period.
 Potential for conversion to project based assistance under RAD.
-Neumann North PA002148 67 LIHTC Rental Units Potential for conversion to project based assistance under RAD.
-67 Elderly Units Designated Norris Apartments PA002014 147 Rental Units RAD Choice Neighborhood Redevelopment Modernization, rehabilitation, revitalization, which will include some Demolition complete.
+64 Elderly housing designation.
+43. Neumann North PA002148 67 LIHTC Rental Units Potential for conversion to project based assistance under RAD.
+67 Elderly Units Designated 44.
+Norris Apartments PA002014 147 Rental Units RAD Choice Neighborhood Redevelopment Modernization, rehabilitation, revitalization, which will include some demolition with capital funds, bond proceeds, MTW, program incomes, private funds.
+PHA will use Choice Neighborhood, RAD and/or LIHTC Application when available.
+Demolition complete.
 Disposition of land in connection with development of homeownership phase.
 Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 Homeownership component in connection with potential modernization and revitalization.